SugandhMittal/Python-For-Data-Science/README.md

 # Python-For-Data-Science
-This is a Data Science and Engineering course which I took as my open elective for my 7th Semester.
-This course teaches and deals basic Python and its librarries like NumPy, Matplotlib, CSV, Array, Scikit-Learn and more.
+I selected a Data Science and Engineering course as my open elective during my 7th semester.
+This course offers comprehensive instruction in fundamental Python programming and its associated libraries, including but not limited to NumPy, Matplotlib, CSV handling, arrays, and Scikit-Learn.